clusterio/clusterio/docs/contributing.md

 The style of the code is a bit of a mixed bag at the moment.
 But there are at least a few things that have been agreed upon.

+### Naming style

+JavaScript variables in general uses camelCase.
+The exception is for classes/constructors which use PascalCase and variables destructured from over the wire objects.

+Fields in configs and messages sent over links uses lowercase_underscore.

+JavaScript files are named using lowercase_underscore for files that export multiple items.
+Files containing and exporting a single class should be named the same as the class in PascalCase.

+Imported modules from the lib package are prefixed with lib to make them easier to distinguish, as the names tend to be very generic.
+E.g.:

+    const libLink = require("lib/link");
+    const libLuaTools = require("lib/lua_tools");

+For lua code lowercase_underscore is used for everything.

 ### Strings